 - Remote monitoring devices worn outside the skin or inserted just under the skin above the heart to detect abnormal heart rhythms

 - Venous duplex ultrasound of the legs that can help doctors see possible blood clots

 - Transthoracic echocardiogram (TTE) and transesophageal echocardiogram (TEE), types of heart exams using ultrasound

 Scripps cardiologists see patients from across San Diego, Southern California and the Western US.
 The conditions they treat include the most complex heart cases requiring multi-disciplinary teams of physicians.

 Scripps was the first on the West Coast to use an FDA-approved device to close a PFO in the heart to reduce the risk of stroke.
 Scripps was also the first in the U.S. to implant the world’s smallest cardiac monitoring device.

-Matthew Price, MD, Mary Kalafut, MD, and John Rogers, MD, are co-directors of the Scripps Cryptogenic Stroke Clinic on the campus of Scripps Memorial Hospital La Jolla, which includes the Prebys Cardiovascular Institute and the Scripps Clinic, John R. Anderson V Medical Pavilion.
+Matthew Price, MD, Mary Kalafut, MD, and John Rogers, MD, are co-directors of the Scripps Cryptogenic Stroke Program on the campus of Scripps Memorial Hospital La Jolla, which includes the Prebys Cardiovascular Institute and the Scripps Clinic, John R. Anderson V Medical Pavilion.

 Prebys Cardiovascular Institute is the most comprehensive place for heart care in San Diego.
 Built upon a 90-year history of Scripps medical breakthroughs and discoveries, the center is also the largest on the West Coast for cardiovascular medicine, research and training.